 Trading Expeditions

-Expeditions were also sent to Nubia, Byblos, and Punt to obtain resources that the Egyptians lacked.
+Expeditions to Punt Expeditions were also sent to Nubia, Byblos, and Punt to obtain resources that the Egyptians lacked.
 Sometimes accounts of these expeditions provide details about the Egyptian views of foreign peoples and places.
 Punt, in particular, was regarded as a semimythical country and was used as an exotic setting for Egyptian stories and love songs.
 In Dynasty 11 the treasurer Henenu was sent by the king to reestablish the trade with Punt that had lapsed at the end of the Old Kingdom.
 Details of this expedition, preserved in an inscription in the Wadi Hammamat, are interesting.
 They state that Henenu was given royal instructions to go to Punt to obtain fresh incense and to fit out a Byblos ship for the journey.
 He led 3,000 men from Coptos to the port of Quseir on the Red Sea, following a route that was to be used regularly in the Middle and New Kingdoms.
 The exact route taken from Coptos is not clear, but the journey was obviously well organized.
 Men were sent ahead across the desert to clear a ninety-mile route and subdue the nomads: They were also required to dig fifteen wells to provide a water supply.
 The expedition included soldiers and artisans who were each equipped with a staff and a leather canteen and had a daily ration of two jars of water and twenty biscuits.
 A donkey train accompanied them, carrying spare sandals to replace their worn footwear.
 The expedition marched from one water hole to the next and eventually reached the Red Sea, where the Byblos ship had been built to take the men along the coast to Punt.
 No details are given of this voyage, but when they returned they had to disembark and load the produce of Punt onto donkeys to take the overland route back to the Nile Valley (at this time, there was no navigable waterway between the Nile and the Red Sea).
 The best documented expedition to Punt occurred in year 9 of Queen Hatshepsut’s reign; this journey from a Red Sea harbor to Punt may have taken about a month.
 Scenes of this expedition in the temple at Deir el-Bahri provide information about the landscape of Punt and give an almost caricatured representation of its queen.
 The Puntites evidently lived near the shore where their villages were partly hidden among palm, ebony, and incense trees.
 Their dwellings—semiconical huts— were built on piles and were reached by ladders, a device perhaps designed to protect them from wild animals and other attackers.
 Animals in this landscape included cattle, dogs, apes, giraffes, and hippopotamuses as well as donkeys.
 As the Egyptians disembarked the queen of Punt and a chieftain are shown coming to meet them.
 The chieftain wears a kilt and false beard, but the queen is strangely depicted; she is very large and has such physical abnormalities that her corpulence may have been due to a disease such as elephantiasis.
 Another major expedition to Punt occurred in the reign of Ramesses III and is recorded in the Great Papyrus Harris.
 This fleet, composed of heavy transport ships and escort vessels, was apparently built and launched in Mesopotamia and sailed down the Euphrates to the Persian Gulf.
 It then traveled around the Arabian peninsula to Punt.
 Loaded up with cargo, the ships eventually sailed back through the Red Sea, landing at Quseir.
 At Quseir the expedition disembarked and traveled across the desert to Coptos, where it boarded other boats.
-These carried the men and their baggage by river northward to Pi-Ramesse, the Delta capital city.
+These carried the men and their baggage by river northward to Pi-Ramesse, the Delta capital city. .

 .